timdittmann/gnssrefl_jupyter_github/README.md

 ## Use Notebooks without Docker
 If you do not wish to use the docker container, then you can run Jupyter notebook using your local Python 3 environment.

+**NOTE** this setup requires system dependencies: **gcc** and **gfortran**.

+To install:
+* if you are using a LINUX then simply run `apt-get install -y gcc` and `apt-get install -y gcc` in your terminal.
+* if you are using a MacOS then you will need to install xcode.
+First, in your terminal, check if you have xcode by `xcode-select -p`.
+If it is installed, it should return a path.
+If it is not installed then run `xcode-select --install`.
+This should install gcc.You can check if you have gcc by `gcc --version`.
+Check if you have gfortran by `gfortran --version`.
+If you do not have gfortran, then you can use homebrew to install, if you have it `brew install gfortran`.
+If you don't have homebrew, then see [here](https://gcc.gnu.org/wiki/GFortranBinariesMacOS).

+If you are still experiencing trouble then it is recommended you try the docker version of these notebooks.
+See above.
 ### Clone the Git Repository to your local machine
 For instructions on how to install git on any OS: https://github.com/git-guides/install-git